tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-3/README.md

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+   - Especially after looking at assembly code lines of modular code , I realise modular code is not always the optimised code, and even if we use it , we should optimise it very well by taking advantage of using things which don't make the code long.

 ### Bonus: Do Not Watch Now